 - Avoid going out between 10 a.m. and 4 p.m. when the sun is at its strongest.

 - If you go out to have lunch, try to eat inside.
 If you can’t, look for the shade of umbrellas or trees.

-- Don’t be fooled by cloudy days, despite not seeing the sun, the UVB / UVA rays will still burn your baby.
+- Don’t be fooled by cloudy days, despite not seeing the sun, the UVB / UVA rays will still burn you and your baby.